 What technology do I need to access Talkspace psychiatry?

 All Talkspace psychiatry sessions happen through Live Video Sessions (LVS) on the Talkspace platform.
-At this time, we only support LVS on the mobile/tablet versions of Talkspace.
+At this time, we support LVS on the web and mobile/tablet versions of Talkspace.
 The Talkspace app is available on both iOS (iPhone, iPad, or iPod) and Android devices.
 You can access Talkspace using cellular connection or WiFi.

 Yes, you will work with the same prescriber throughout treatment.
 You can also easily switch at any point without any disruptions in treatment.